 Its ZeroPlus program offers low rates with 0 origination or lender fees.
 It also provides $1,000 to you at closing to go toward your 3rd-party costs.

-5. Best for First-Time Buyer Programs: Wells Fargo
+4. Best for First Time Home Buyer Programs: Wells Fargo

 Wells Fargo is a great option if you’re looking for a lender that can offer you personalized assistance as well as unique programs.
 With several branch locations in Connecticut, it offers the convenience of online lending as well as the benefits of being able to speak to someone in-person.